 Basically, here was a well-publicised celebrity dog that everyone wanted to see, who turned up every day as soon as the One o’ Clock Gun goes off?
 Hey, that would have been good for business…

 here are grounds for believing that Traill the restaurant owner went to great lengths to embellish the Bobby story.

 He claimed, for example, that Bobby’s owner Gray, was a farmer who regularly visited the restaurant when the One o’ Clock Gun sounded.

 Years later, Eleanor Atkinson accepted this version for her book.
-The memorial placed in the kirkyard as recently as 1881 suggests that Bobby must have been at least 16 when he finally died - a great age for a wee dog.
+The memorial placed in the kirkyard as recently as 1881 suggests that Bobby must have been at least 16 when he finally died – possible, but a good age for a wee dog.
 Suspicious.

 Wait, How Many Bobbys Were There?

 To make matters slightly murkier, research by an academic at Cardiff University, Dr Jan Bondeson, (also a prolific author), indicates there were probably two separate Bobbies – a fact which was noted by various media in 2011.

 He even suggests that neither of them were the original Skye terrier that belonged to John Gray.